-Fanconi Anemia is a rare genetic disease affecting blood stem cells and leads to bone marrow failure, congenital abnormalities and a predisposition to cancer.
-The hematopoietic cell transplantation is the only treatment, but the unsatisfactory side effects.
+Fanconi Anemia is a rare genetic disease in the category of bone marrow failure syndromes affecting blood stem cells and leading to bone marrow failure, congenital abnormalities and a predisposition to cancer.

 It affects both sexes and is often diagnosed late, at the stage of onset of bone marrow failure.
 Patients develop hematological problems such as severe bone marrow aplasia or leukemia.

 Fanc-A gene mutation is the most common mutation observed in this disease.
 The prevalence of Fanconi anemia type A is estimated to be about 1/200,000.

 Hematopoietic cell transplantation is the only treatment available today, but this type of treatment is risky in these patients who are sensitive to cellular stress.
 The risks are related to infections and secondary cancers, the taking of immunosuppressive drugs and the appearance of serious complications such as graft-versus-host disease (GVH).
 The onset of chronic GvH can cause carcinomas to develop in these patients.

 Genethon is a partner of the European consortium Eurofancolen, which has enabled the completion of a phase I / II clinical trial for the gene therapy of Fanconi anemia type A.

 The clinical trial takes place in Madrid, Spain.
 The treatment is based on the use of a lentiviral vector that was developed and produced at Genethon in collaboration with Ciemat teams.